 She’d led a charmed life; one of the beautiful people, she’d taken lovers through the war and then revived her marriage, spent time modeling in Paris, travelled to exotic locations like Istanbul when travel was still very much a luxury.
 And she always said if she could be any age again it would be 40.
 “Old enough to know better, young enough to still have fun,” she used to say.

 15 year old me couldn’t understand that at all, but I get it now.
 I think it helped that by their 40s my grandfather had made a few quid, so life was pretty cushy.
 She’d never had to work or worry.
 But as we age more slowly and live longer now, I’m reckoning on her 40 being equivalent to today’s 50-55.
-I’m 50 next year and I can’t help feeling that the best is yet to come.
+I’m 50 today and I can’t help feeling that the best is yet to come.

 OK – so let’s be clear.
 Heading into your late 40s is not entirely a bag of fun.
 There’s perimenopause to wrangle with, and big changes to your body.
 It just changes, there’s no two ways.
 There’s the realisation that you’re not going to be 40-something any more, and late nights are tougher, and there’s things like bingo wings and unshiftable spare tyres and crow’s feet, and other general shite that wasn’t there before.